antonybholmes/antony-holmes-astro/src/content/blog/news/first-post.md

 sections:
   - 'News'
 type: post
-heroCaption: This post is more technologically advanced than a stamp.
+heroAlt: This post is more technologically advanced than a stamp.
 status: added
 title: First Post!
 Welcome
 authors: